quentin-evo/lacertid-skull-NC/README.md

-# lacertid-skull-NC
-Script for the paper "Neural crest cell biology shapes lizard skull evolution across evolutionary time scales"
+# Script for the paper "Neural crest cell biology shapes lizard skull evolution across evolutionary time scales"

 # Scripts (to be the run in order):